Swastikas and “Trump Rules” found on plaque outside Madison synagogue building

 “We are still investigating the incident.
 We don’t have any suspects or persons of interest at the moment,” DeSpain says.
 “Whether this has something to do with the Gates of Heaven building or the Spanish Civil War — we just don’t know.”

 DeSpain says there aren’t any surveillance cameras in the area.
+Wisconsin Attorney General Brad Schimel released a statement pledging support from the Department of Justice "to investigate the source of this hatred."

+"All graffiti is criminal, but not all graffiti invokes this type of emotion and I am outraged to see two examples of targeted vandalism in Madison within the last week," Schimel writes.
+"I am asking all Wisconsinites to join me in calling for an end to these incidents."

 Parks superintendent Eric Knepp writes in a statement that the graffiti was removed by 10:15 a.m.

-Note: This story was updated to include comments from Rabbi Paula Jayne Winnig, Attorney General Brad Schimel and Supt.
-Eric Knepp.